MattfromWii-Sports/quest-to-do/README.md

 * Have a main/home interface to see all the pending quests

 ### I must be able to implement:
-* A linked list type class for questlines
+* A linked list type class for questlines (changed to arrays for simplicity)

+## TO DO
+* Add a color palette (thematic)
+* Find a way to store and manage the array holding the data